 Job hunting is a full-time job in itself and there are strategies and techniques that need to be learned accepted and then put into practice in order to achieve results.

 2. A resume should be about the future and not the past

-Many times I have said this only to see a look of confusion on the faces of the job seekers.
-What I mean is that the Employer while reading your CV should be thinking of a potential future for you in his organization based on your past record.
+Many times I have said this when talking about a resume only to see a look of confusion on the faces of the job seekers.
+What I mean is that the employer, while reading your CV should be thinking of a potential future for you in his organization based on your past record.

-3. The universal hiring rule: Any employer will hire any individual as long as the employer is convinced that the hiring will bring more value than it costs
+3. The universal hiring rule: Any employer will hire any individual as long as the employer is convinced that the hiring will bring more value than it costs.

-Once the job seeker understands what the job entails, he must convince the Employer that he can do the job and do it well.
+Once the job seeker understands what the job entails, he must convince the employer that he can do the job and do it well.
 Using examples of previous work, showing enthusiasm and confidence in his/her own ability, if the job seeker convinces the employer that by taking him on the work will get done, he/she will be offered the job!!